CPT-Dawn/EXT-YouTube-Playback-Speed-Finish-Time-Estimator/README.md

   A sleek progress bar tracks your current position in the video, helping you visualize how far you've come.

 - **🎛️ Custom Playback Speed Selection**
-  Adjust playback speed directly from the extension's UI, without diving into YouTube’s menus.
+  Adjust playback speed directly from the extension's UI, without diving into YouTube's menus.

 - **🎨 Supports Ambient Mode**
-  Seamlessly integrates with YouTube’s Ambient Mode for a modern and immersive experience.
+  Seamlessly integrates with YouTube's Ambient Mode for a modern and immersive experience.

 ---